google/tflow2/README.md

 which reports the release version.

-Once you start the main binary it will start reading netflow version 9 packets on port 2055 UDP on all interfaces.
+Once you start the main binary it will start reading netflow version 9 packets on port 2055 UDP and IPFIX packets on port 4739 on all interfaces.
 For user interaction it starts a webserver on port 4444 TCP on all interfaces.

 The webinterface allows you to run queries against the collected data.
 Start time and router are mandatory criteria.
 If you don't provide any of